tirix/rumm/rumm.md

     use example !
 }
 ```
-The following example contains a tactics script that takes a substitution list `*U` as paramenter.
+The following example contains a tactics script that takes a substitution list `*U` as parameter.
 Such parameter is used to prove the theorem [~pm2.43a](https://us.metamath.org/mpeuni/pm2.43a.html), where an explicit list is provided as substitution for `*U`.
 ```
 tactics example ( with *U )